zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 ### Community support issues

-Sometimes, community support on Slack looks like a documentation search by dialogs.
+Sometimes, community support on Slack looks like a documentation search by dialogues.
 Yes, most end users do not read the docs and many problems are low-hanging fruits.
 But if one asks a complicated question, it is unsatisfactory when you get a link to docs, which generally is not the answer.
 I can understand that level 1 support positions do not require an IT background but many times the Slack community responses give the impression that the support people have no idea on what Wazuh does.

 ### No community repository/hub/store for rules and decoders